Anna Haining Bates: Later life

-The Bateses resumed touring with the W.W.
-Cole Circus in the summer of 1879, and again in the spring of 1880.
-Bates spent her remaining years quietly on the farm that she and her husband owned.
-She had joined the local Baptist Church in 1877 and attended services with her husband.
+They resumed touring with the W. W. Cole Circus in the summer of 1879, and again in the spring of 1880, which was her final ever tour.
+After that, Bates spent her remaining years quietly on the farm that she and her husband owned.
+She had joined the local Baptist Church in 1877 and attended services with her husband until shortly before her death.

+Death

-Bates died suddenly and unexpectedly of heart failure in her sleep at her home on August 5, 1888, one day before her 42nd birthday.
+Anna Bates died suddenly and unexpectedly of heart failure in her sleep at her home on August 5, 1888, one day before her 42nd birthday.

 The cause of her height was never discovered in her lifetime.
-X-rays were not discovered until 1895, so it could not be ascertained if she had a pituitary tumor.